christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Christ: In Greek "The Anointed One" is Chréstos/Christ.
 Christ is identical to the title Soter.
 Several historical figures were Christs/Soters.
 In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
 Alexander the Great was also a Chréstos/Soter (Josephus.
 Antiquities, XI.
 8. Talmud, Yoma 67b).
 -   Cotys: In Thracian, "Cotys" is related to the word "kotys" which is a title that means "lord".
 In the Celtic languages the word "cottos" or "cottius" means "chieftain".
--   Izates or Izas: An ancient Greek translation of the Avestan word Yazatas (Persian: izad), meaning "lord".
+-   Izates or Izas: "Is" or "Isa" is related to the Proto-Indo-European root "ais-", which means "lord", "ruler", or "noble".
+This root is also seen in other ancient languages, such as Sanskrit "īśa" (ईश), meaning "lord" or "god".
+Asa, Esus, Izas, Aesar are all related.
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
 Ma'nu is likely a diminutive of Menneus ("son of man"), and then Manu-Sabazios becomes Monobazus.
 Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
 The Boethusians were a jewish priestly sect.
 -   Piso cognomen: "Appius" is a cognomen (personal name) of the Claudian family.
 Appius and Piso are synonymous (In Greek, Appius is rendered as Appios, from there Piso).
 The name Piso itself would be a form of Peisistratos/Pisistratos, the leading name of ancient Athens in Greece.
 (Pisistratos is a Latinized spelling of the Greek Peisistratos).
 It could be said that all the ruling elite of the Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).